-Fanned Grilling
+Fanned grilling

-This function operates the fan whilst the top element is on.
+This function operates the fan while the top element is on.
 It produces a more even, less fierce heat than a conventional grill.
-For best results, place the food to be grilled, on a trivet over a roasting tin, which should be smaller than a conventional grill pan.
-This allows greater air circulation.
-Thick pieces of meat or fish are ideal for grilling in this way, as the circulated air reduces the fierceness of the heat from the grill.

-The oven door should be kept closed while grilling is in progress, so saving energy.
+For best results place the food to be grilled on the pan provided.
+Thick pieces of meat or fish are ideal for cooking in this way, as the circulated air reduces the fierceness of the heat from the grill.
+The oven door should be kept closed while cooking is in progress, so saving energy.
 You will also find that the food needs to be watched and turned less than for normal grilling.
-Preheat this function before cooking.
+Preheat this function before cooking.For best results we recommend that the grill pan is not located on the uppermost shelf.